 In accordance with the CPSO’s legal obligations under the RHPA and PHIPA the CPSO is obliged to keep all information that comes to its knowledge confidential, and is not permitted to communicate this information to any other person unless the information is public and/or the CPSO is required or permitted by law to share the information.

-Public information includes, but is not limited to registration information about physicians, such as name, business address, class of registration, and specialist status; terms, conditions, or limitations that have been imposed on a physician’s certificate of registration; allegations of professional misconduct or incompetence which have been referred to the Discipline Committee of the College but not yet decided; and results of discipline or incapacity proceedings.
+Public information includes, but is not limited to registration information about physicians, such as name, business address, class of registration, and specialist status; terms, conditions, or limitations that have been imposed on a physician’s certificate of registration; allegations of professional misconduct or incompetence which have been referred to the Ontario Physicians and Surgeons Discipline Tribunal but not yet decided; and results of discipline or incapacity proceedings.

 Individuals can gain access to public information on the CPSO’s website under the Public Register tab.
 Requests for publicly available information about groups of physician or other CPSO information will be assessed in accordance with the CPSO’s Decision Tool.